English Royal Renaissance: 3 Days in London Itinerary

 After settling into your Piccadilly Circus hotel, begin this 3 days in London itinerary strolling through the city’s premier shopping destination, Regent Street.
 One of the first planned shopping streets in the world, this commercial landscape is home to a mix of high street brands, luxury boutiques, and department stores like Selfridges and Liberty.
 It's a place where tradition and contemporary retail converge, and if you’ve ever seen London pictured during Christmas you’ve undoubtedly seen the extravagant angels strung across this historic street.

-If you still feel like splurging as you approach Oxford Street, continue down this cross street to find even more stores to explore.
+If you feel like splurging as you approach Oxford Street, continue down this cross street to find even more stores to explore.

 Tower of London